ntclark/PostScript/Readme.md

 This book is 40 years in the making.
 As I've mentioned, I've come across many systems, proprietary **and** Open Source, in which I am literally amazed that they work at all, while immediately I understand exactly why 1) they are SO long in development, and 2) it is SO difficult to mold them into new and powerful uses.

-My book will outline, side-by-side the incredible positive differences that come about thru pristinely written and to the point code that is free from distracting and obnoxious constructs that literally crowd out the true meaning.
+My book will outline, using side-by-side comparison, the incredible positive differences that come about thru pristinely written and to the point code that is free from distracting and obnoxious constructs that literally crowd out the true meaning.
 I cannot wait to publish this book, but in the meantime, this site contains what I consider to be the prologue to it.

-In as much as I may come across as a jerk in my descriptions here and in the discussions about other peoples' work I will say that I truly hope the reader will understand that my goal is pure - that of truly improving the state of the software development industry by highlighting those things that have prevented that improvement for probably about 75 years !!
+In as much as I may come across as a jerk in my descriptions here and in the discussions about other peoples' work I will say that I truly hope the reader will understand that my goal is pure - that of truly improving the state of the software development industry by highlighting those things that have prevented that improvement for about 75 years !!

 This is not a work of fiction, and no names have been changed to protect the innocent.
 If a name is mentioned, that individual is probably a part of the problem, and is **not** innocent - sorry.